judeclark19/personaGen/README.md

 ## Library page
 ![Library](./assets/images/library_ss.png)
 A list of all saved personae.
 A user may click on any individual entry to bring up that persona again on the Persona page.
 User may a also clear entries from the library.
+***

+## Known Issues
+* Individual delete doesn't work
+* Custom age input doesn't work
+* No validation to stop the user from saving the same persona multiple times

 ********************************
 ## Credits